Thursday, November 23, 2023

 As we found out, it’s more than just setting up a website and leaving it online to wait for that proverbial money flowing in.

-We join the business because it’s a fad and not as our passion
+2. We join the business because it’s a fad and not as our passion

 Maybe that person who convinced us to join the business also promised us great financial rewards with little effort even though we barely know how it works or how to market it.
 If our sole motivation is to make money, we then are treading on thin ice.
 Once we find out we are not earning as much as we were promised, we might lose our appetite to run the business and give up.

-On the other hand, if our passion drove us to do business, we get extra motivation to press on despite initial setbacks.
+On the other hand, if our passion drove us to do the business, we get extra motivation to press on despite initial setbacks.

 Along the way, we may experience problems with staff, finances or untoward incidents, but since we are (hopefully) passionate in what we do, we are motivated enough to move on and never give up easily.

-We don’t provide customers with enough information
+3. We don’t provide customers enough information

 Let us ask ourselves: